aws/aws-cdk/docs/src/constructs.rst

    const c2 = new MyBeautifulConstruct(this, 'TwoBeautiful');
    assert(c1.id === 'OneBeautiful');
    assert(c2.id === 'TwoBeautiful');

-Use the :py:attr:`aws-cdk.Construct.path` property to get the path of this construct from the root of the tree.

 When you synthesize an |cdk| tree into an |CFN| template, the |CFN| logical ID for each resource in the template is allocated according to the path of that